thomd/random-files-generator/README.md

 ## Installation

 Use `Makefile` for installation.
 First run tests, then install binary and man page.
+Binary is installed into `/usr/local/bin`.
 Install the bash testing framework [bats][3] before running the tests.

     make test
-    sudo make install                              # installs binary and man page
+    make install                              # installs binary and man page

 Tests are green on OSX and Debian Linux (using [Vagrant][4]).

-Without `sudo` privileges, you may install binary and man page into your home directory using the `DESTDIR` environment variable:
+You may also install binary and man page into your home directory using the `DESTDIR` environment variable:

     mkdir -p ~/bin ~/share/man